OMaraLab/ABCB6/README.md

 # ABCB6

-Structures after 500 ns of production simulation using AMBER of ABCB6 embedded in a model membrane.
+Representative structure after triplicate 500 ns of production simulation using AMBER of ABCB6 embedded in a model membrane.

 This work is published as: